yanjiesong/yanjiesong.github.io/_pages/about.md

 News
 =====
-• 2023-9-4, The manuscript entitled "Learning Adaptive Genetic Algorithm for Earth Electromagnetic Satellite Scheduling" has been accepted by IEEE Trans. on Aerospace and Electronic Systems. \
+• 2023-9-4, The manuscript entitled "Learning Adaptive Genetic Algorithm for Earth Electromagnetic Satellite Scheduling" has been accepted by IEEE Trans. on Aerospace and Electronic Systems. <a href="https://github.com/yanjiesong/yanjiesong.github.io/blob/master/files/laga2023taes.pdf"> [pdf]</a>\
 • 2023-9-3, A survey on reinforcement learning-assisted evolutionary algorithm has been released in arXiv and submitted to the SWEVO, <a href="https://arxiv.org/abs/2308.13420"> [A Survey on RL-EA] </a>.

 Research Interests